Northern whiting: Biology

 Like most members of the family, S. sihama can bury itself in the sand when danger approaches and commonly avoids seine-nets by employing this behaviour, giving them the common name 'sandborer' in some countries.

 Diet

-The principal items of diet are polychaete worms, small prawns and copepods, with other Crustacea including Decopoda, Ocypoda, shrimps, and amphipods also taken.
+The principal items of diet are polychaete worms, small prawns and copepods, with other Crustacea including Decapoda, Ocypoda, shrimps, and amphipods also taken.
 Small fish are often taken and filamentous algae is consumed.
 Australian specimens frequently contain polychaete worms and small Crustacea.
 The species often has a similar, but slightly different diet compared to other coexisting sillaginids and other fishes, with few cases of wide dietary overlap recorded.
 The juveniles and adults also show disparity in their diets, with juveniles taking zooplankton such as copepods, while adults take larger crustaceans and polychaetes.

 Reproduction

 Northern whiting reach sexual maturity at a minimum 106 mm in males and 117 mm in females, although most individuals from both sexes mature once they reach 130 mm in length and one year of age.
 Growth in the species is rapid, attaining a length of 13 to 14 cm at about 1 year, 16 to 20 cm at 2 years, 20 to 24 cm at 3 years and 24 to 28 cm by 4 years of age.

 Spawning occurs year-round, but a peak of spawning activity occurs once during the year at variable times over the species range.
 Peak of spawning in Thailand is August and November, November to April in the Philippines, November to March in India, and between July and February with a peak in November in Sri Lanka.
 The egg is spherical, colourless and buoyant, 0.5 to 0.6 mm in diameter, and without a large oil globule.
 Fecundity varied between 16 682 and 166 130.
 The eggs and larval development of S. sihama has been extensively described separately by Bensam and Kato et al., with the distinguishing feature of the larvae being the pattern of melanophores distributed on the caudal fin base, having these in a vertical line.